valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 ```

 ## Gateway Tags
-Gateway tags define a list of Tags for the Gateway that will apply to each Gateway instance when instantiated
+Gateway tags define a map of Tags for the Gateway that will apply to each Gateway instance when instantiated

 ### To add a list of custom Tags to the Gateway instances
 ```hcl